matthew-brett/barts-setup/barts_setup.md

   ![Proclaim on air](images/proclaim_on_air.jpg)

-* Take the opportunity to check that the Proclaim file input is properly syncronized with the latest version on the cloud.
+* Take the opportunity to check that the Proclaim file input is properly synchronized with the latest version in the cloud.
 There should be a green check mark next to the On Air button:

   ![Proclaim synchronized check](images/proclaim_sync_check.png)